gfiehler/rabbithub/README.md

  * `requeue_on_http_post_error` = (true, false)
  ..* true:  will not requeue, message may be lost
  ..* false: will requeue, best utilized when queue has a dead-letter-exchange configured
+ * `unsubscribe_on_http_post_error` = (true, falise)
+ ..* true: (default) on HTTP Post error to subscriber, the consumer will be unsubscribed ..* false: on HTTP Post error to subscriber the consumer will not be unsubscribed ..* Note:  If this variable is set to false, it will override unsubscribe_on_http_post_error_limit and unsubscribe_on_http_post_error_timeout_microseconds and not unsubscribe even when reaching the configured limits.
  * `unsubscribe_on_http_post_error_limit` = integer
  ..* Integer value is how many errors are allowed prior to the consumer being unsubscribed
  * `unsubscribe_on_http_post_error_timeout_microseconds` = microseconds